MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The function dims the text regardless of the selected brush and background.
 The `GrayString` member function uses the currently selected font.
 The `MM_TEXT` mapping mode must be selected before using this function.

 An application can draw dimmed (grayed) strings on devices that support a solid gray color without calling the `GrayString` member function.
 The system color `COLOR_GRAYTEXT` is the solid-gray system color used to draw disabled text.
 The application can call the `GetSysColor` Windows function to retrieve the color value of `COLOR_GRAYTEXT`.
-If the color is other than 0 (black), the application can call the `SetTextColor` member function to set the text color to the color value and then draw the string directly.
+If the color is other than 0 (black), the application can call the `SetTextColor` member function to set the text color to the color value, and then draw the string directly.
 If the retrieved color is black, the application must call `GrayString` to dim (gray) the text.

 If *`lpfnOutput`* is `NULL`, GDI uses the Windows [`TextOut`](/windows/win32/api/wingdi/nf-wingdi-textoutw) function, and *`lpData`* is assumed to be a far pointer to the character to be output.
 If the characters to be output cannot be handled by the `TextOut` member function (for example, the string is stored as a bitmap), the application must supply its own output function.